About Moodys

-Moodys is a city in Cherokee County, Oklahoma.
+Moodys is an unincorporated community in Cherokee County, Oklahoma.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 The Moodys Police Department is the primary law enforcement agency serving the town, focused on the safety and security of its residents.
 Interested parties can visit the police department in person or contact them directly to inquire about available records.
 The Cherokee County Sheriff’s Office provides access to certain records, and inquiries can be made at their office or through their official website.
 For a more full search, individuals may also access the Oklahoma State Bureau of Investigation (OSBI) online portal, where state-level criminal history information is available.
 This repository includes details of criminal activity and can help individuals uncover pertinent information efficiently.
 Residents of Moodys seeking court records can turn to the Cherokee County District Court, which is the primary judicial body for the area.
 To request court records, individuals can use the online portal offered by the court, which provides access to a variety of records, including case filings and judgments.
 For those who prefer to make inquiries in person, the court clerk’s office is available during regular business hours to assist with requests.
 Vital records such as birth, death, and marriage certificates can be obtained through the Cherokee County Clerk-Recorder's office, as well as from the Oklahoma State Department of Health’s vital records division.
 Property records are managed by the county assessor and recorder, and available online via county portals.
 Moodys residents can make general public records requests under the Oklahoma Open Records Act, with typical response times ranging from 5 to 10 business days.
 This transparency in government operations serves to enhance community trust and ensures that residents can access the information they need efficiently.